 When they visit your booth, welcoming people will make them feel more comfortable and encourage them to stay longer.
-Be sure to smile and say hello, and if someone looks interested in your work, be sure to give them a pitch about what you’re selling.
+Be sure to smile and say hello, and if someone looks interested in your work, give them a pitch about what you’re selling.

 Practice an elevator pitch

-Imagine that you’re on an elevator with someone important.
+Imagine that you’re in an elevator with someone important.
 They turn to you and ask, “What are you selling?”

 You have two minutes to convince them that your art is worth buying.
 What would you say?

 It is important to have an elevator pitch to sell your art.
-It would be best if you told people what you’re selling in two minutes or less.
-You do not have a lot of time at a fair to share your message, so make sure that every word counts.
+It would be best to tell people what you’re selling in two minutes or less.
+You do not have much time to share your message at a fair, so make sure that every word counts.

 4. Product Pricing

-Before the event, you’ll need to make sure your prices are fair.
-If you price your work too high, people will assume that everyone else is charging.
+Before the event, you’ll need to ensure your prices are fair.
+If you price your work too high, people will assume everyone else is charging.
 This means they won’t buy anything from you because they can go somewhere cheaper.

 However, if you price it too low, no one will think your products are worth their time.

-You want to set a price that’s just below what people would expect from your products.
+You want to set a price just below what people expect from your products.
 For example, if you’re selling hand-made scarves, they should be priced around $20-$30 each.

 If you sell fine art prints, they should be priced at about $15-$20 each.